hashchange/backbone.inline.template/README.md

 Relying on `setElement()` has a lot of drawbacks.
 None of these matter if your use case forces you to recreate the `el` (see [the pros][set-element-pros]).
 But there is a strong case against using `setElement()` if you have a choice.

 The challenges broadly fall into two categories: compatibility and implementation detail.
-Compatibility, both with existing and future code, is probably the more difficult of the two.
+Compatibility, both with existing and future code, is probably the trickier of the two.

 - Defining the `el` in the template may be convenient and even necessary, but it breaks with Backbone conventions.
 For the view code you write yourself, that won't be much of an issue.
 But as soon as you pull third-party Backbone extensions like Marionette into a project, templates of that kind no longer work.
 You probably have to rewrite the render method of your would-be framework, at the very least, to adapt it.

   Backbone.Inline.Template does its processing very early during the life cycle of a view.
 That's why it is able to [present a cleaned-up, conventional template][framework-integration] to Backbone frameworks.
 With `setElement()`, however, you don't have that option.
 It forces you to keep the original template around until render time.

 - Backbone is not very prescriptive about how it is to be used.
-It gives its users a lot of flexibility, and expects them to figure out their own way of handling views in particular.
+It gives developers a lot of flexibility, and expects them to figure out their own way of handling views in particular.
 As a result, there are many different approaches and implementations.

-  Replacing a view's `el` with `setElement()`, on the other hand, requires very specific steps at a very specific time, and may clash with existing coding conventions.
+  Replacing a view's `el` with `setElement()`, on the other hand, requires very specific steps at a very specific time, and may clash with the approach chosen in the application you work on.
 Expect problems when integrating it into legacy code.

 The other group of issues is about pitfalls when rendering views with `setElement()`.
 The devil here is in the details.
 These issues are solvable, but require attention (and additional code).